Donath-Landsteiner Hemolytic Anemia

 Practice Essentials

-DLHA, also known as paroxysmal cold hemoglobinuria, is an intravascular hemolytic anemia caused by a cold-reacting immunoglobulin (Ig).
-In the majority of patients, the antibody is directed specifically against the P or I antigen on the red blood cell (RBC) surface.
-Most cases are due to polyclonal IgG, but IgM-induced DLHA has been described.
-[1, 2, 3] (Whipple et al reported a case of autoimmune hemolytic anemia in which paroxysmal cold hemoglobinuria was caused by an IgA Donath-Landsteiner [D-L] antibody.
-[4] )
+Most cases are due to polyclonal IgG, but IgM-induced DLHA has been described, [1, 2, 3] and Whipple et al reported a case in which paroxysmal cold hemoglobinuria was caused by an IgA Donath-Landsteiner [DL] antibody.
+[4]

 As early as 1865, it was known that exposure to cold may result in paroxysms of hemoglobinuria.
-Over the ensuing decades, the etiology of the condition was elucidated and a diagnostic test was developed.
+The etiology of the condition was eventually elucidated, and a diagnostic test was developed.
 [5] In 1904, Donath and Landsteiner reported their characterization of the causative antibody.
-[6]
+[6] The discovery of the DL antibody has permitted DLHA to be distinguished from other causes of hemoglobinuria, [7] with the presence of the antibody being pathognomonic for DLHA.

 Signs and symptoms of Donath-Landsteiner hemolytic anemia